icgc-argo/argo-docs/docs/submission/dictionary-overview.md

 ### Permissible Values

 - Some fields will only accept certain values from a list that is provided in the permissible values column of the dictionary tables.
-Terms must match the dictionary spelling exactly, but can be submitted case-insensitive.
+Values must match the dictionary spelling exactly, but can be submitted case-insensitive.

 - Other fields must meet a regular expression for their value.